PhD General Information

 • PhD courses are seven-weeks in length, with the exception of one research design course and the three dissertation courses, which are semester long.

-• The average PhD student takes two courses for a total of 6 credit hours per semester (one each 7-week session), which is considered a full load at the doctoral level.
+• The average Doctoral Student takes two courses for a total of 6 credit hours per semester (one each 7-week session), which is considered a full load at the doctoral level.
 While there is flexibility with course load, most students are balancing professional careers, family, and personal responsibilities, and find that two courses per semester is reasonable and feasible.

 • The PhD is the pinnacle degree awarded by any university, and students are expected to possess extremely high-level competencies.
 Students earn the PhD after gaining a strong grounding in research and analytical tools to write a robust dissertation and produce new knowledge in the field.